Edward John Herrmann: Priesthood

-Herrmann was ordained a priest for the Archdiocese of Baltimore-Washington on June 12, 1947, in Baltimore’s Cathedral of the Assumption by Auxiliary Bishop John McNamara.
+Herrmann was ordained a priest for the Archdiocese of Baltimore on June 12, 1947, in the Cathedral of the Assumption in Baltimore by Auxiliary Bishop John McNamara.
 He served as pastor and assistant chancellor.

 Auxiliary Bishop of Washington

-Pope Paul VI appointed Herrmann as an auxiliary bishop of the Archdiocese of Washington and titular bishop of Lamzella on March 4, 1966.
-He was consecrated by Archbishop Patrick O'Boyle on April 26, 1966 at St. Matthew’s Cathedral in Washington.
-He became vicar general and chancellor of the archdiocese.
+Pope Paul VI appointed Herrmann as an auxiliary bishop of Washington and titular bishop of Lamzella on March 4, 1966.
+He was consecrated by Archbishop Patrick O'Boyle on April 26, 1966, at St. Matthew's Cathedral in Washington.
+Hermann became vicar general and chancellor of the archdiocese.